stackbuilders/assertive-ts/examples/jest/README.md

 # Jest example

-Example project using AssertiveTS with Jest's test runner.
+Example project using Assertive.ts with Jest's test runner.

-This example showcases the use of AssertiveTS' `expect` and its `assert` alias, as well as the use of Jest's own `expect` function imported with a different name.
+This example showcases the use of Assertive.ts' `expect` and its `assert` alias, as well as the use of Jest's own `expect` function imported with a different name.